FEHD Logo

 Special Features

-Choice of elective courses such as Educational Psychology, Stress and Coping, Interpersonal Communication Skills etc.
+Choice of elective courses such as Educational Psychology, Health Psychology, Stress and Coping, Interpersonal Communication Skills etc.

 Special Features